Raynaud’s Phenomenon: Causes, Symptoms and Solutions

 Foods that are rich in B vitamins include beans and peas, beef, wild-caught fish, pastured chicken and turkey, green leafy vegetables, dairy and eggs.
 It can be difficult to obtain adequate amounts of all of the B vitamins from food.
 Supplementation with a high-quality B complex is a great way to ensure you have optimal amounts of these important vitamins.

-B Strong is a vitamin B complex which includes vitamins B1, B2, B3, B5, B6, B7, B9 (folate), and B12 (as methyl-cobalamin).
+A good B complex includes the pre-activated forms of vitamins B1, B2, B3, B5, B6, B7, B9 (folate), and B12 (as methyl-cobalamin).
 This combination of B vitamins supports mitochondrial, adrenal, and neurological function.
 Including a B complex multivitamin can be an effective strategy for improving the health of those with Raynaud’s.

 Raynaud’s phenomenon is a condition that causes the ends of the fingers and toes to feel cold, numb, and tingly.
 With Raynaud’s, blood vessels in the hands and feet overreact to cold temperatures or stress constricting blood flow to affected tissue.
 The skin can change colors, from white to blue to red.